 498a filed based on vague allegations

-State women’s cricket player alleged getting beaten up by 65 yr old MIL for dowry
+State women’s cricket player alleged getting beaten up by 65 yr old MIL dowry

-In Pandurang S Katti and ors vs State of Karnataka and Smt Trupti Katti, the allegations were as vague as an old lady of 65 years (the MIL) has beaten up an independent minded young lady state Cricket Player (complainant – the wife).
+In Pandurang S Katti and others vs State of Karnataka and Smt Trupti Katti, the allegations were as vague as an old lady of 65 years (the MIL) has beaten up an independent-minded young lady state Cricket Player (complainant – the wife).
 Court has refrained from commenting on the truthfulness of the complaint while casting serious doubt over its veracity.

 All relatives were brought in without their involvement

-In Harjinder Kaur and Ors vs State of Punjab, the P&H HC has observed that 498a complaint was lodged against husband’s five sisters who were not involved at all.
-Court found that complaints against them were not only vague but also exaggerated.
+In Harjinder Kaur and Ors vs the State of Punjab, the P&H HC has observed that 498a complaint was lodged against husband’s five sisters who were not involved at all.
+The court found that complaints against them were not only vague but also exaggerated.